intel/program-optimization-advice-exploration-scripts/doc/HOWTO_BACKPLANE.md

 pip3 install pytrie numpy py-cpuinfo
 ```

+**NOTE:** These dependencies are only need for the non-conatiner running mode.

 ## Install compilers for Intel X86 platforms
 Current version of QaaS relies exclusively on Intel's oneapi software (compiler + MPI) and GNU compilers.
 Consequently, these must be installed prior to any use of QaaS on all compute nodes.

----
-**NOTE:**

-Compilers and parallel runtime configuration is necessary on each machine if the management (where QaaS backplane scripts are installed node and compute nodes are the same.
----

-Compilers configuration can be acheived by running the experimental `setup_compilers.sh` script.
+Compilers and runtime configuration can be acheived by running the experimental `scripts/setup_compilers.sh` script.
 ```
 cd /<path where qaas git is cloned>/scripts sudo ./setup_compilers.sh
 ```

+**NOTE:**
+`scripts/setup_compilers.sh` was tested only on `Ubuntu 22.XX` GNU/Linux flavors.

 If the compilers configuration step works correctly you should see the following:
 ```
 tree /opt/compilers/
 /opt/compilers/
 ├── gcc
-│   └── gcc-11.3
+│   └── gcc-11.4
 │       └── Linux
 │           ├── install
 │           │   ├── g++ -> /usr/bin/g++-11